 In the long term, investing money can bring greater benefits than keeping it in a savings account.
 Especially if you don't need access to your money quickly and you don't mind immobilizing it for a few years.
 However, your assets may lose value due to multiple factors beyond your control.
 Therefore, using gold as investment insurance can mitigate risks and reduce losses when stocks or cryptocurrencies fall sharply.

+To ensure you make the best decision for your investments, it is important to research Reviews of The Best Gold IRA Companies.
 Gold could be much more efficient than cash when it comes to storing wealth.
 Interest rates remain low, meaning your money in the bank “earns practically nothing,” CNN Money reports.
 If inflation is taken into account, that cash may have lost value.
 Gold stocks tend to be more attractive to growth investors than to income investors.

 Gold stocks generally rise and fall with the price of gold, but there are well-managed mining companies that are profitable even when the price of gold falls.
 Rises in the price of gold are often magnified by gold stock prices.
 A relatively small increase in the price of gold can generate significant gains in the best gold stocks, and owners of gold stocks tend to earn a much higher return on investment (ROI) than owners of physical gold.
 Let's go back to gold, silver and other precious metals.

 It is often argued that precious metals are a bad investment because they offer no return; they yield 0%.
 When savings accounts pay 6%, it's easier to say.
 However, with negative real rates, 0% becomes an advantage, not a disadvantage.
 Since inflation remains at or above levels and interest rates remain low in the United States, the greatest risk to purchasing power is likely to be an insured deposit with a real return of less than (-) 5-25%.